Underwood Family Sonoran Landscape Laboratory

 - Goldfish had to be removed from the pond before introduction of native species of fish.

 - Learning opportunities increase when places for social interaction are integrated with outdoor curriculum study zones.

 Mechanical Engineer: Kunka Engineering

 General Contractor: Lloyd Construction Company, Inc.

 Donors: The Robert and Richard Underwood Family, AAA Landscape, Mountain States Nursery, Arid Zone Trees, Western Tree Company, Rain Bird Irrigation, Kalamazoo Materials, FX Luminaire

 Role of the Landscape Architect

-Managed project during all phases (design through construction) including solicitation of donated labor and materials.
+The landscape architect managed the project during all phases from design through construction, including the solicitation of donated labor and materials.

 Case Study Prepared By